End grain butcher bloks

 Are built from short solid wood elements glued in such a way that only the end grain shows on both the top and bottom sides.
 As these elements are usually rectangular, the whole board gets a mosaic or chessboard pattern.

-Although such looks are highly visual, the heavy occurrence of end grain chopping blocks in restaurant kitchens, meat shops, and wherever a great deal of cutting and slicing is involved is given by rather pragmatic reasons.
+Although such looks are highly visual, the massive occurrence of end grain chopping blocks in restaurant kitchens, meat shops, and wherever a great deal of cutting and slicing is involved is given by rather pragmatic reasons.

 Besides, end grain butcher blocks are much gentler on the knife’s edge because, instead of grinding against the wood fibers, the blade will actually “squeeze” between them, thus wearing out much slower.
 For the same reason, the top itself wears out at a slower rate than a conventional edge-grain cutting board.